 XII.
-PROTECTION OF WATER QUALITY
+PROTECTION OF WATER QUALITY XII.A.

-XII.A.
 Water Quality

-Cities, County, and SCVWD should comply with applicable provisions of stormwater permits, such as C.3.i. of SCVURPPP's stormwater permit (Water Board Order No. 01-119) and/or Stormwater Phase II regulations.
-Implement Infiltration Guidelines in the SCVRPPP C.3 handbook.
-Retention ponds and infiltration trenches that do not meet guidelines will be reviewed by the SCVWD and the Regional Water Quality Control Board.
+- Cities, County, and SCVWD should comply with applicable provisions of NPDES stormwater permits.
+Implement Infiltration Guidelines in the SCVRPPP C.3 handbook, where appropriate. - 2.
+Retention ponds and infiltration trenches that do not meet guidelines will be reviewed by SCVWD and the Regional Water Quality Control Board.